 If you’re making great music then there a lot of things that you can do to get noticed by record labels.
-For all up-and-coming musicians looking to get a label to pay attention to you, we’ll tell you how you can stand out from the crowd.
+For all up-and-coming musicians looking to get a label to pay attention to you, we’ll tell you how you can stand out from the crowd so your music stands a better chance of being heard by the record companies.
+Here’s the short answer to “how to get noticed by a record label” followed by more in-depth information.

-A record label will notice you if you’ve built a large enough fan base through amazing music and live performances, engaging social media profiles and effective branding.
+A record label will notice you and pay more attention if you’ve built a large enough fan base through amazing music and live performances, engaging social media profiles and effective branding.
 It is easy to make demos to try to get attention, but you must approach labels properly.

-Are you a musician waiting to get noticed by a record label?
+Are you a musician who wants to know how to get a record label’s attention?
 Here is everything you need to do!

 #1 Keep practising